-Before his time at KEEA, Matt was working to protect Pennsylvania’s national parks from harmful energy development.
+Before his time at KEEA, Matt worked to protect Pennsylvania’s national parks from harmful energy development.
 Prior to that, he spent a number of years advocating for clean energy policies in New Jersey, successfully securing cutting-edge policies to promote efficient buildings, as well as solar and wind power.
 Matt is a graduate of Vassar College (B.A., Environmental Studies).
 Matt can be reached at: email@example.com.

-Eric Miller, Policy Associate
+Eric Miller, Policy Counsel

 Eric joined KEEA in October 2015.
 As Policy Counsel, Eric supports the efforts of KEEA’s Executive Director in policy writing, research, analysis, as well as communications to advance the energy efficiency economy in Pennsylvania.

 Before working with KEEA, Eric served as the Editor-in-Chief of the Villanova Law Environmental Law Journal, and worked to protect Pennsylvania citizens’ right to clean air.
 Eric is a member of the Pennsylvania Bar and holds degrees from Villanova University School of Law (J.D.), and the University of Connecticut (B.S., Resource Economics).
 Eric can be reached at firstname.lastname@example.org.

 Julian Boggs, Policy Director